jacubero/aws-architect-associate/docs/database.rst

 You can create up to 5 replicas per source database.
 You can monitor replication lag in Amazon CloudWatch or Amazon RDS console.
 Read replicas can be created in a different region than the master DB.
 This feature can help satisfy DR requirements or cutting down on latency by directing reads to a read replica closer to the user.
 Single-region read replicas is supported for Oracle EE and is coming soon for SQL Server.

 Read replicas can also be promoted to become the master DB instance, but due to the asynchronous replication, this requires manual action.
 You can do it for faster recovery in the event of a disaster.
 You can upgrade a read replica to a new engine version.

+Amazon RDS Read Replicas provide enhanced performance and durability for database (DB) instances.
+This feature makes it easy to elastically scale out beyond the capacity constraints of a single DB instance for read-heavy database workloads.
+You can create one or more replicas of a given source DB Instance and serve high-volume application read traffic from multiple copies of your data, thereby increasing aggregate read throughput.

 .. list-table:: Multi-AZ vs Read Replicas
    :widths: 50 50